-- Influence the organization to adopt CMMI - Choose the best people to manage the process improvement effort - Monitor the process improvement effort personally - Be a visible advocate and spokesperson for the process improvement effort - Ensure that adequate resources are available to enable the process improvement effort to be successful driving improvement.
+- Influence the organization to adopt CMMI - Choose the best people to manage the process improvement effort - Monitor the process improvement effort personally - Be a visible advocate and spokesperson for the process improvement effort - Ensure that adequate resources are available to enable the process improvement effort to be successful across the organization and other selected members based on the business needs driving improvement.
 For example, a systems administrator may focus on information technology support, whereas a marketing representative may focus on integrating customers' needs.
 Both members could make powerful contributions to the process group.

-Given sufficient senior management sponsorship, the next step is establishing a strong, technically competent process group that represents relevant stakeholders to guide process improvement efforts [Ahern 2008].
+Given sufficient senior management sponsorship, the next step is establishing a strong, technically competent process group that represents relevant stakeholders to guide process improvement efforts [Ahern 2008, Dymond 2005].

-For an organization with a mission to deliver quality services, the process group might include those who represent different disciplines across the organization and other selected members based on the business needs
+For an organization with a mission to develop software-intensive systems, the process group might include those who represent different disciplines